Vikseko/Circuit2cnf-gen/README.md

 ## Additional used apps:
 1. Aigtoaig from https://github.com/arminbiere/aiger
 2. Transalg from https://gitlab.com/transalg/transalg/-/tree/cmake?ref_type=heads
+3. SAT solver kissat from https://github.com/arminbiere/kissat

-Both binaries should be located in the ./Apps/ folder.
+All binaries should be located in the ./Apps/ folder.

 ## Usage
 For inversion problem: